All Episodes

 But they seem to come up short with the short-term answer.

-And uh so I just think it's the same answer.
+And so I just think it's the same answer, just drill.

-And you're not gonna get started until the first step is taken.
+And you're not going to get started until the first step is taken.

-But you are you are very shrewd uh out there, David, very shrewd because the the argument that the environmentalist left and their willing accomplices, the leftists of the Democrat Party, are all saying, Well, this is just ridiculous.
+Very shrewd, because the argument that the environmentalist left and their willing accomplices, the leftists of the Democrat Party, are all saying, well, this is just ridiculous.

 Drilling is not the answer.